RedBloodCell1/my_portfolio/README.md

 Welcome back to day 1.
 Of course i manage to find a way to not study again.
 Well i got a good reason for it.
 My thesis is almost done and i have done my final exam.
 So today i am actually gonna start.

+I promise im gonna finish at least 1 hour of the video today.

 What i learned:

 -